huggingface/blog/langchain.md

 ### HuggingFaceEndpointEmbeddings

-`HuggingFaceEndpointEmbeddings` is very similar to what `HuggingFaceEndpoint`  does for LLM,  in the sense that it also uses the InferenceClient under the hood to compute the embeddings.
+`HuggingFaceEndpointEmbeddings` is very similar to what `HuggingFaceEndpoint`  does for the LLM,  in the sense that it also uses the InferenceClient under the hood to compute the embeddings.
-It can be used with models on the hub, and TEI instances weither they are deployed locally or online.
+It can be used with models on the hub, and TEI instances whether they are deployed locally or online.

 ```python
 from langchain_huggingface.embeddings import HuggingFaceEndpointEmbeddings